TonyVT0/tonyvt0.github.io/_pages/about.md

   limit: 3
 ---

-Tony Tran is a Machine Learning Engineer and Research / Teaching Assistant at the University of Houston.
-He earned his Bachelor's degree in Computer Engineering Technology and is currently pursuing his Master's degree in Engineering Data Science and AI (thesis track) under [Dr. Bin Hu](https://binhu85.github.io/).

-His research focuses on **TinyML** and **hardware-aware neural architecture search** for AI model deployment on resource-constrained devices through model compression techniques (pruning, quantization).
-He is especially interested in efficient edge vision (classification, detection, segmentation), model inference optimization, and robust neural networks.
+Tony Tran is a Machine Learning Engineer at CFD Research Corporation, where he works on efficient machine learning solutions for infrared search and track systems, hardware-in-the-loop simulation, and related edge AI applications.
+He received his M.S. in Engineering Data Science and B.S. in Computer Engineering Technology from University of Houston with research focus on TinyML and Hardware-Aware Neural Architecture Search for deploying AI models on resource-constrained devices with interest in efficient edge vision, model inference optimization, and robust neural networks.

 He has a passion for technology, education, and the environment.

-📍 Cullen College of Engineering · University of Houston
+📍 Huntsville, AL · CFD Research Corporation